RafaVico/exp_library/README.md

 Is not the best written library because it was using only for my games.<br>
 Security is low or nothing.
 It have a simple way of offuscating the exp texts.

+# TODO

+First thing to do is convert code to simple C. With this the library can be used in BennuGD.

 # Games & Tools
 Games and tools using this library are: